 Alston & Bird: Employee Preparedness and Safety As a Priority

 When a company is on the Fortune Magazine “100 Best Companies to Work For” list for 11 straight years, it’s obvious that they take the health and welfare of their lawyers and staff very seriously.
-Not surprisingly, when leading law firm Alston & Bird decided to update their emergency preparedness strategy after the 9/11 terrorist attacks, every-one on the executive team joined the effort.
+Not surprisingly, when leading law firm Alston & Bird decided to update their emergency preparedness strategy after the 9/11 terrorist attacks, everyone on the executive team joined the effort.

 Leading law firm Alston & Bird, LLP knows the value of their team; they also know the value of their time.
 Creating information, training, and communication system that would prepare employees for emergencies was high on their task list after 9/11– but the complexity of becoming experts outside of their core competency proved too inefficient.
-They turned to Preparis because all the tools they needed were included, especially a complete team of industry experts at their fingertips.
+They turned to Agility because all the tools they needed were included, especially a complete team of industry experts at their fingertips.

 The Alston & Bird team are law experts, not emergency preparedness specialists.
 As they researched the many crises that could impact their nine offices nationally, it quickly became clear that they needed to implement a solution that would protect employees and establish a proper business continuity strategy.
-They also wanted a solution to protect against different threats in different cities—earthquake preparedness in LA and dirty bombs or anthrax in DC.
+They also wanted a solution to protect against different threats in different cities—earthquake preparedness in LA or dirty bombs in DC.

 “It was overwhelming,” said Cathy Benton, Chief Human Resources Officer, who oversaw the employee components of the preparedness process.
 “The number of possible threats and appropriate responses seemed endless, and the need to train across all of our offices throughout the United States further complicated the matter.
 The team was inundated.”